anedyaio/anedya-example-esp32/Arduino-IDE/submitData/LocationTracking-with-Neo_7M/mqtt/README.md

 # Location Tracking (mqtt)

-This Arduino sketch allows you to send real time location to the anedya server.
+This Arduino sketch allows you to send real time location of your device to the anedya server.

 > [!WARNING]
 > This code is for hobbyists for learning purposes.
 Not recommended for production use!!